plkmo/NLP_Toolkit/README.md

 The script outputs a results.csv file containing the indexes of the documents in infer.csv and their corresponding predicted labels.

 ## 2) Automatic Speech Recognition
 Automatic Speech Recognition (ASR) aims to convert audio signals into text.
-This library contains the following models for ASR: Speech-Transformer, Listen-Attend-Spell (LAS).
+This library contains the following models for ASR:
+1. Speech-Transformer
+2. Listen-Attend-Spell (LAS)

 ### Format of dataset files
 The folder containing the dataset should have the following structure: folder/speaker/chapter